mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Change `globalScoreSet` declaration to `const` (line 15).
       * Change `blob` declaration to `const` (line 30).
       * Change `newEnemy` declaration to `const` (line 228).
+    * Looking into how to change two "any" declarations on the `blob` and `file` variables in the `handleAudioUpload` function.

 * 2024-04-28 - 4.68 hours total